tudocomp/tudocomp/www/pages/gsoc.md

 We welcome everybody (not just students) to take part in the tudocomp framework by participating at one of the listed projects.

 Please have a look at the [http://tudocomp.org](tudocomp homepage) to get a glimpse on what is this framework all about.
-Also, tudocomp's sourcecode is publicly available at github.
+Also, tudocomp's sourcecode is publicly available at [https://github.com/tudocomp/tudocomp](github).

 ## General Info